sourcegraph/handbook/content/departments/talent/process/extending_an_offer.md

 - Attendees: Recruiter, Hiring Manager, Candidate.
 - To generate the offer summary, click "generate" in the Offer Details section of the candidate's Greenhouse profile, and select the appropriate offer summary.
 - Recruiter will download the offer summary as a Word Doc, and convert to PDF.
-Recruiter will then send to the Hiring Manager and Talent Team Manager (if applicable) for review.
+Recruiter will then send to the Hiring Manager and Director, Technical Recruiting (if applicable) for review.
 - Offer Summary call agenda:
   - The Hiring Manager kicks off the call to give the candidate feedback and tell why we’re excited about them.
   - The Recruiter then shares their screen to display the offer summary document.